martiz/eth_pusher/readme.md

 # Emergency Technical Helper for pushing notes

 ## Why?
-Just to give a lifesign to any service for some proof of activity.
+Just to give a lifesign to certain services for some proof of activity.
+Also learning and understanding the GitHub Actions along the way.

 ## To-Dos
-- [ ] Automate it
+- [x] Automate it
-- [ ] ...
+- [x] Document it